alexblakes/regional_nonsense_constraint/documentation/write_up.md

     Should I apply the O/E cutoff prior to FDR correction?
 </div>

+### Other statistics
+The correlation between transcript Z score and LOEUF was calculated as the Spearman's rank correlation coefficient.

 ### Constrained transcripts in ClinVar
 <div class="alert alert-block alert-info">
     Write up later.
 The current approach is a rough draft.